Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 Image of a young couple

-Documents already drafted and approved by NYS Medicaid and SSI.
+Documents already drafted and approved by NYS Medicaid and SSA.

 .